How to Sing Quietly or Softly

 - Now repeat these 2 phrases singing with half the volume.
 Do this 6 times.

-- For those of you who mastered this step, you will now again sing the same phrases as softly as possible.
-Repeat 6 times controlling the tone keeping the sound even.
+- For those of you who have mastered this step, you will continue to sing the same phrases as softly as possible.
+Repeat 6 times controlling the tone and keeping the sound even.